google-deepmind/graph_nets/docs/graph_nets.md

 ##### Returns:

-  A `GraphsTuple` with fields replaced by `TensorSpec` with shape and dtype of the field contents.
+  A `GraphsTuple` with tensors replaced by `TensorSpec` with shape and dtype of the field contents.

 ##### Raises: